nyu-pl-fa18/class07/README.md

 ### Compound Types

 More complex compound types are obtained from simpler types via *type constructors*.
-Each type constructor is partnered with one or more *value constructor* that constructs a value of the corresponding compound type from values of its composite types.
+Each type constructor is accompanied by one or more *value constructors* that construct values of the corresponding compound type from values of its composite types.
 We discuss the most important type and value constructors in the following.